 (BRUSSELS)

-“The Solar Impulse flight showed the world that it is possible to push the limits of technology in order to build the foundation for a sustainable future,” said Ban Ki-moon, who was then United Nations Secretary-General.
+In 1999 he piloted the first non-stop around-the-world balloon flight with teammate Brian Jones.
+While in 2016, he piloted the first ever solar-powered plane around-the-world, alongside co-pilot André Borschberg, in the history-making Solar Impulse plane.
+The Solar Impulse flight showed the world that it is possible to push the limits of technology in order to build the foundation for a sustainable future,” said Ban Ki-moon, the then United Nations Secretary-General.

 1000 solutions

 “I want to select the best 1000 solutions and go around the world again – not with a solar plane but with a catalogue of solutions.
 I want to take them to governments, heads of state, to parliamentarians who have to make legislation, and to institutions and big corporations.
-It will show them what exists today and make clear they can be much more ambitious in the targets they want to reach,” Bertrand said.
+It will show them what exists today and make clear they can be much more ambitious in the targets they want to reach,” he said.

 “Heads of state all tell me that the main problem is inertia; the difficulty to move things.
-And that ecology isn’t enough, as you have too much resistance from industry.”
+And that ecology isn’t enough, as you have too much resistance from industry.

-He continued: “What you need is to have the politicians owning the solutions, so they know which are the best solutions for their country; what is profitable, what can create jobs, and then they can incorporate it into their political programme.
+“What you need is to have the politicians owning the solutions, so they know which are the best solutions for their country; what is profitable, what can create jobs, and then they can incorporate it into their political programme.
 They are then in a position to say – look, we are going to do this because it will create jobs, it will make profit, it will sustain growth.”

-Solutions Bertrand says already exist.
+Solutions Piccard insists already exist.

 “I think there are a lot of people everywhere in the world; in startups, in universities, in research labs and even big corporations, with one or several solutions that are profitable and can protect the environment, but they are not known about, people have no idea that they exist.”